What is Liposuction?

 Liposuction is a minimally invasive surgical procedure that uses a cannula inserted through small incisions to remove unwanted fat.
-It is much more effective than non-surgical fat reduction devices on the market, as it physically removes fat and is able to remove larger quantities of fat than non-surgical devices can manage.
+It is much more effective than non-surgical fat reduction devices currently on the market, as it physically removes fatty deposits and can treat larger quantities of fat when compared to medical spa treatments.

 How Does Liposuction Work?